Faf du Plessis: Domestic and franchise career

 du Plessis was given a six-month contract with Lancashire County Cricket Club for the 2008 season as a Kolpak player after impressing the board with good performances in the local Nottinghamshire leagues for Mansfield Hosiery Mills and in the Lancashire League for Todmorden.
 Following his initial stint with the club, du Plessis signed a new three-year deal.
 Lancashire coach Mike Watkinson praised du Plessis' fielding, saying "if there's a better fielder in county cricket I've not seen him this season".
 In March 2010, it was announced that du Plessis would no longer be allowed to play for Lancashire as a Kolpak player after changes to the Kolpak rules.
 In 2011, he was signed by Chennai Super Kings to play in the Indian Premier League.

 Along with Jonathan Vandiar, Dean Elgar, and Ethi Mbhalati, du Plessis was one of four uncapped players to be named in South Africa's 30-man preliminary squad for the 2011 World Cup.
 He was named one of the five South Africa Cricket Annual's Players Of The Year in 2011.
+Du Plessis made his international debut against India in January 2011 in a One Day International, scoring an unbeaten 60 runs, and went on to make his Test match debut in November 2012, becoming the fourth South African to score a Test century on debut.
+ESPNcricinfo rated his innings as one of the greatest rearguard innings in modern cricket.